Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 18 Maret 2026 18.56.00 UTC
+- WIB: Rabu, 18 Maret 2026 20.47.35 UTC
-- WITA: Rabu, 18 Maret 2026 19.56.00 UTC
+- WITA: Rabu, 18 Maret 2026 21.47.35 UTC
-- WIT: Rabu, 18 Maret 2026 20.56.00 UTC
+- WIT: Rabu, 18 Maret 2026 22.47.35 UTC

 Kutipan Inspiratif:
-"We have more media than ever and more technology in our lives.
-It's supposed to help us communicate, but it has the opposite effect of isolating us."
+"Love is not only made for lovers.
+It is also made 4 true friends.
+A true friend can love more than a lover."

-Kategori: technology
+Kategori: friendship